I am not a fashion victim at all, but even I can’t resist the temptation of the best luxury stores in Porto.

 Inside The Feeting Room there is also a coffee room, a space with a communal table indoors and exterior terrace where you can relax and enjoy Porto’s fine specialty coffee or nibble some sweets.
 If you want to take a break from a shopping spree or browse through some indie magazines, The Coffee Room is the place to be.

-How to get there: the subway station Aliados is 5min walking distance.
+How to get there: the subway station Aliados is a 5 minutes walking distance.

 I am very strict when it comes to separate my personal life from my professional one.
-Nonetheless, it is with great pleasure that I include Fantasy on this post, as it certainly is one of the best luxury stores in Porto… and it belongs to my dear mother, Avelina 🙂
+Nonetheless, it is with great pleasure that I include Fantasy on this post, as it certainly is one of the best luxury stores in Porto… and it belongs to my mom, Avelina 🙂

 Fantasy is a small family business dedicated to ready-to-wear luxury clothing brands, such as Iceberg, Liu Jo, Missoni, Red Moschino, Valentino and many more.
 There are also more affordable, but still very high quality brands, such as Hoss Entropia, Anonyme and Penny Black (my very favourite!).

 Besides, you’ll get to know my mother, who is the most talented shopper & seller that I know.
 She is able to quickly understand your clothing style and your body shape in order to show you clothes and shoes that will fit you perfectly.
 It’s not by chance that I simply don’t shop anywhere else: I cannot get the same service level, sensitivity and personalised service as I get with my mom at Fantasy!

 How to get there: the subway station Lapa is a 5 minutes walking distance.